Hand and Microsurgery Fellowship Program

 Our Approach to Fellow Education

 Mentorship rotations are the foundation of the fellowship.
-Fellows are paired 1:1 with faculty members for outpatient clinics and elective surgeries, with 3 month blocks with Drs.
-Boyer, Calfee, and Goldfarb and 1 month blocks with Drs.
-Brogan, Dy, and Wall.
+Fellows are paired 1:1 with faculty members for outpatient clinics and elective surgeries, with 2 month blocks with each faculty member.
 During these rotations, fellows learn the “in’s and out’s” of each faculty member’s approach to diagnosis and treatment, including a diverse array of treatment philosophies and surgical tactics.
 These rotations are supplemented by faculty supervision (both direct and indirect) of hand trauma cases, with increasing autonomy granted over the course of the year.
-Fellows also supervise their own outpatient clinic (3-4 times per month), from which they can schedule elective outpatient surgery as the primary surgeon.
+Fellows also run their own outpatient clinic (3-4 times per month, with faculty present) from which they can schedule elective outpatient surgery as the primary surgeon.
 This clinic provides valuable opportunities for continuity of care and collaboration within each class of fellows.
 Over the past 5 years, fellows have completed an average of 1100 cases during the year, placing them in the 75th percentile of all ACGME-accredited hand fellowships.
 The areas of highest case volume have been hand and wrist fractures/dislocations, nerve injury, flaps and microsurgery, and congenital hand.
 Our graduates are provided a skill set in these particular areas that will allow their practices to evolve alongside the field of hand surgery.

 Our faculty have expertise in clinical, laboratory, and health services research.
 Each fellow is asked to complete one research project during the fellowship year, with the opportunity to contribute to the roster of ongoing service-wide collaborations or to develop a project under the mentorship of an individual faculty member.
 These projects are discussed during the monthly hand service research meeting.
 Previous fellowship projects have included cadaveric anatomic studies, biomechanical testing, clinical case series and cohort studies, administrative data research, and qualitative investigations.